-As the United States and other high-income countries continue to reopen, refugees and displaced communities – along with the broad network of stakeholders that support them – are just beginning to experience the catastrophe they’ve been bracing for over the last few months.
-Coronavirus cases are now spreading fast in developing countries that house the vast majority of refugees and displaced people worldwide.
+As the United States and other high-income countries continue to reopen, refugees and displaced communities – along with the broad network of stakeholders that support them – are experiencing the catastrophe they’ve been bracing for over the last few months.
+Coronavirus cases are spreading fast in developing countries that house the vast majority of refugees and displaced people worldwide.
 Nine developing countries, including Uganda, Nicaragua, and Zimbabwe, all saw their number of cases double in less than a week.

 Today, an unprecedented 79.5 million people – more than 1 percent of the world’s population – have been forcibly displaced around the world.
 Nearly 90% of the world’s refugees live in developing countries that often struggle to provide basic services, let alone combat a global pandemic.
 According to the International Rescue Committee (IRC), 34 conflict-affected and fragile countries could see up to 1 billion COVID-19 infections and 3.2 million deaths.

 Refugees face immense and unique challenges that make some communities more vulnerable to infectious diseases – from living in crowded conditions that make social distancing impossible to lack of clean water for hand washing.
 Kieren Barnes, Mercy Corps’ Syria County Director says: “Social distance is a fantasy in a camp, but if we’re going to prevent a massive outbreak, we need to make it a reality.”
 There are more than 25 million refugees in camps around the world who face particularly acute obstacles in the fight against COVID-19, according to the United Nations.

 The pandemic has also affected resettlement programs, with 168 countries fully or partially closing their boundaries at the height of the crisis.
 Of these 168 countries, approximately 90 made no exception for those seeking asylum, and some have pushed asylum speakers back to their countries of origin.